 @ year / month / day @ hours : minutes : seconds

 The above named parts of a date or time must be decimal digits.
-Some additional rules follow.
+Some more rules follow.

-- You can specify a fraction of a second by placing a decimal point (.) between two sets of digits.
-The fractional part is limited to seven digits.
-Any additional digits are ignored.
+- You can specify a fraction of a second by placing a decimal point (

 Shared methods and properties